matthutchinson/acts_as_textcaptcha/README.md

 ## Development

 Check out this repo and run `bin/setup`, this will install gem dependencies and generate docs.
-Use `bundle exec rake` to run tests and generate a coverage report.
+Use `bundle exec rake` to run tests.

 You can also run `bin/console` for an interactive prompt to experiment with the code.